osohq/oso/docs/content/any/guides/policies/index.md

 These classes correspond to ones in the application language, e.g., in Python, `String` is actually the built-in `str` class.
+For more information on how application types are converted to Polar, see [the reference guide](reference/polar/classes).

 ## Method Calls